steventwheeler/kani-world-docs/docs/gameplay/pvp.md

 [`?whobuff`](/docs/commands/#whobuff) and [`?lb`](/docs/commands/#lb) commands
 to see which players have a similar or weaker rumbler and are sitting on a nice big pile of scum.

+## Random PvP
+Every 90 minutes two random explorers are selected to battle each other.
+The victor will have blocks added to their explore time at the expense of the opponent.
+Occasionally a long lost Kani will be found when this happens the gained block count can be very large so if your explorer won the battle be sure to recall them soon.

 ## Battle Points
 Battle points are a way to track who is the most successful player in PvP